agenda/agenda/README.md

 ### defaultConcurrency(number)

 Takes a `number` which specifies the default number of a specific job that can be running at any given moment.
 By default it is `5`.
+If it is negative, the maxConcurrency is limitless.

 ```js
 agenda.defaultConcurrency(5);